Full Time RVing—How to Downsize Your Home to an RV

 Papers and records to keep in your RV:

 You can keep the actual papers, or, like some efficient RVers, scan in your receipts, tax returns and other documents to keep electronically.
 If you do this, be sure to have backup copies of everything in a safe place.
+You might consider purchasing storage space on a "cloud" service that would allow you to access your documents from anywhere.

 *A note about tax Records: There is an IRS website that recommends how long to keep your tax records.
 In most cases, three to four years is all you need, but in some cases, you might need to keep records for seven years.
 My recommendation is to carry one year of back tax records with you in your RV.
 Read the publication and put remaining records in storage.
 See the box at right for additional records and important documents you should carry with you.